bluxon92-bit/litloop-site/_posts/2026-05-11-best-fantasy-books-about-magic-schools.md

 ### 15. The Goblin Emperor — Katherine Addison

-Not a school in the conventional sense — but Maia, the unexpected heir to an imperial throne, has to learn how to rule with no preparation, no allies, and no real idea what he's doing.
+Not a school in the conventional sense, but Maia, the unexpected heir to an imperial throne, has to learn how to rule with no preparation, no allies, and no real idea what he's doing.

 Addison's novel is about the education of a genuinely good person in the exercise of power, and it's one of the warmest, most quietly radical fantasies I've read in years.
-A different kind of magic school story — but a magic school story nonetheless.
+A different kind of magic school story, but a magic school story nonetheless.

 [**Buy The Goblin Emperor on Amazon**](https://amzn.to/4s9zQem)